valzzu/mqtt/README.md

 # Meshtastic MQTT Broker Boilerplate

-This project provides an MQTT broker boilerplate specifically designed for Meshtastic mesh networks.
+This project provides an MQTT broker boilerplate specifically designed for Meshtastic mesh network moderation.
 It handles encrypted mesh packets, validates messages, and can be configured to run with SSL.

 ## Features